Back to blog

 If a company is sourcing data externally from a data provider, evaluating the reliability of the provider and its data is crucial.
 An experienced and reliable data provider will provide all necessary resources for testing the data before buying.

-If you're buying large-scale datasets, for example, public web data on companies, paying attention to documentation is essential.
+Paying attention to documentation is essential if you buy large-scale datasets, such as public web data on companies.
 Reliable datasets usually come with thorough documentation that describes how the data was collected, any transformations applied, known limitations, etc.

 reliable data definition